Apple pips Asus to reach 4th spot in India PC consumer market

-New Delhi, May 13 (IANS) As remote work and learning continued amid the pandemic in India, Apple replaced Taiwanese brand Asus in the consumer segment for the fourth position in the country in the first quarter of 2021, an IDC report said on Thursday.
+New Delhi: As remote work and learning continued amid the pandemic in India, Apple replaced Taiwanese brand Asus in the consumer segment for the fourth position in the country in the first quarter of 2021, an IDC report said on Thursday.

 Apple recorded its biggest quarter for the overall PC shipments in India and tied for the fifth position with Asus.